COVID-19 variant Omicron worse than Delta variant?

 It has been two years since we have been fighting against the outburst of COVID-19.
-When the world was taking relief from the outbreak of the Corona pandemic, a new variant Omicron left everyone concerned about another eruption.
-The current situation of the United States is a grim picture of the country where the Omicron variant is spreading rapidly.
+When the world was taking relief from the outbreak of the Corona pandemic, a new variant of Omicron left everyone concerned about another eruption.
+The current situation in the United States is a grim picture of the country where the Omicron variant is spreading rapidly.
 It warns the world not to neglect the safety measures such as social distancing, wearing masks, sanitation, vaccination, and reducing traveling.

 Following the emergence of the new Omicron variant, scientists worldwide are working hard to know more about the variant and the potential threats that it can pose.

 Before we dig deep to know if the omicron variant is more dangerous than the previous Delta variant?
 Here is all we should know about the current variant.

 What do we know about Omicron so far?